 - Mix in the raisins and fold in until completely incorporated.

-- Let the dough rise for one hour for the first rise, and then knock the air out, shape, and place in your loaf pan or banneton for the second rise.
+- Let the dough rise for 1 hour, then knock out the air, shape, and place in your loaf pan or banneton for the second rise.

 - Score and bake the bread until golden brown and delicious!
 If you’d like, you can coat the bread in cinnamon sugar before baking for a sweet topping.